madrus/kdocs/docs/git/tools.md

 * `cmderr` - open cmder window in the cmder install directory, e.g. `C:\Program Files\Cmder`
 * `history` - show latest commands

+#### How to update ConEmu within Cmder

+__Maximus5__, the author of Cmder, explains how to update ConEmu to a new version.
+Current Cmder can contain an older ConEmu version.
+To update ConEmu, get the new package from the [ConEmu website](https://conemu.github.io) and copy its content to 'your cmder installation'/vendor/conemu-maximus5 folder.

 #### Links